A short story of Bing — who helped us as we built ArcLab’s L&D mobile learning platform, and what we can learn from him.

 The amazing thing about Bing was how calm and organised he was.
 What I admire most about him was his clarity of thought, his ability to break complex requirements into simple pieces, to pick off, build and put together.
 He didn’t over-engineer, but because he architected properly, there was method to what he built.

-(*N/B: When we later co-founded ArcLab in 2018, our CTO Steven remarked that Bing’s original code was well thought-out, with elements worth keeping even as we continued to scale and evolve the platform).
+(*N/B: When we co-founded ArcLab officially, our CTO Steven remarked that Bing’s original code was well thought-out, with elements worth keeping even as we continued to scale and evolve the platform).

 Bing enlisted soon after helping us with this Ver 0.1.
 But I’m forever grateful to this young man, for helping us lay the foundations of what would later become ArcLab.